 Visiting the museum with a guide will enhance your experience and will help you learn so much interesting information!
 Moreover, the guide will take the group directly to the Vatican Museum entrance and will skip the lines!

-On their official website you can find guided group tours for 33€ per person.
+On their official website you can find guided group tours for 35€ per person.
 The tours take 2 hours and they’re available from Monday to Saturday, in English, Italian, French, German and Spanish.

-PRICE: 33€ for the guided tour on their website, 50€ for the combo guided tour
+PRICE: 35€ for the guided tour on the official website, 75€ for a longer tour with free cancellation

 Although it is, of course, more expensive to get a private tour, in general, you will get to experience the place without being part of a big group and you can directly communicate with your guide and ask all the questions you want!